pdefusco/Spark_Iceberg_Observability_HOL/README.md

 #### Apache Spark

+Apache Spark is an open-source, fast, and powerful big data processing framework.
+It’s designed for large-scale data analytics and supports tasks like data transformation, machine learning, and real-time stream processing.
+Spark is known for its speed and ease of use compared to traditional systems like Hadoop.

 #### Apache Iceberg

+Apache Iceberg is an open-source table format for large-scale data analytics.
+It enables reliable, high-performance querying and data management on big data lakes.
+Iceberg supports features like ACID transactions, schema evolution, and time travel, making it ideal for modern data engineering and analytics workflows.

 #### About Cloudera Observability

+Cloudera Observability is a monitoring and troubleshooting tool for data pipelines and workloads running on the Cloudera Data Platform (CDP).
+It provides visibility into system performance, resource usage, and job health, helping data teams optimize performance, detect issues, and ensure efficient operation across hybrid and multi-cloud environments.

 #### About Iceberg Merge Into Statement

+The Iceberg MERGE INTO statement is used to merge data into an Apache Iceberg table based on specified conditions.
+It allows for inserts, updates, or deletes in a single SQL operation, making it useful for handling slowly changing dimensions or upserting data efficiently.
+This feature supports ACID transactions**, ensuring consistency and reliability.

 ## Lab: Tune Iceberg Merge Into Spark Job